nomemory/tutorial-java8-streams-lambdas/README.md

 // rant off

-Let's begin by doing something we enjoy: write code and solve an exercise.
+To prove my points let's begin by doing something we enjoy: write code and solve an exercise.

 We will write a simple method that takes a `List<Employee>` as input, then groups every employee by his/her department, resulting in a `Map<String, List<Employee>>`.